netdata/netdata/streaming/README.md

 # chown -R netdata.netdata /usr/share/ca-certificates/netdata/
 ```

-we are running the commands as root, but case you have the `sudo` configured, the login as root can be avoided.
-The extension crt is a common extension in the files inside `/usr/share/ca-certificates`, this is the motive we are renaming our certificate.
-It is important to notice that we changed the permissions for the user that runs Netdata access the certificate in the directory where we copied it.
+First, you create a new directory to store your certificates for Netdata.
+Next, you need to change the extension on your certificate from `.pem` to `.crt` so it's compatible with `update-ca-certificate`.
+Finally, you need to change permissions so the user that runs Netdata can access the directory where you copied in your certificate.

-After to copy the certificate for the final destination, it is necessary to edit the file `/etc/ca-certificates.conf` and add the following line:
+Next, edit the file `/etc/ca-certificates.conf` and add the following line:

 ```
 netdata/master_cert.crt
 ```

-Now we will update the list of certificates running the next command also as root:
+Now you update the list of certificates running the following, again either as `sudo` or `root`:

 ```
 # update-ca-certificates
 ```

-Please, pay attention, for the fact that for all the commands ran until now, we are assuming that you are running a Linux environment, but some Linux distributions can change the steps described here to update the certificate list, for more details, please read [Trust root certificate](https://github.com/Busindre/How-to-Add-trusted-root-certificates).
+!!! note
+    Some Linux distributions have different methods of updating the certificate list.
+For more details, please read this guide on [addding trusted root certificates](https://github.com/Busindre/How-to-Add-trusted-root-certificates).

-After to update the list of certificates, we can set the stream parameters for Netdata to trust the master certificate, to do this we will set the necessary options inside stream.conf, for example,
+Once you update your certificate list, you can set the stream parameters for Netdata to trust the master certificate.
+Open `stream.conf` for editing and change the following lines:

 ```
 [stream]